zeldareal/peasant-YANC/README.md

 ./install.sh
 ```

-** always check install scripts before running them!** ead through `install.sh` first to see what it does.
+** always check install scripts before running them!** read through `install.sh` first to see what it does.
 <br>
 ### First Launch